 Looking after your mind and body is also really important when preparing for your assessment.
 It will help you to function better during revision before the exam.
 This includes making a conscious decision to sleep well up to and during the assessment.
 Sleep plays an important part in our cognitive functioning, meaning that those who have healthy sleeping habits tend to perform better.

 If you’re struggling to manage your sleeping habits, you might find some good tips in this video:

 Réactions allergiques: Réactions d’hypersensibilité (e.
 Imagerie IRM améliorée par contraste des lésions cérébrales: comparaison croisée intra-individuelle à grande échelle du gadobénate diméglumine par rapport au gadodiamide.
 Il n’y avait pas de malformations fœtales liées au vaccin ou d’autres preuves de tératogenèse https://a-pharmacie.com/.
 Informez surtout votre médecin si vous: avez une phénylkentonurie (PCU).

 Lots of people can experience stress when preparing for and sitting exams.
 Here is some information and links to resources to help you before and during the registration assessment.

 It’s important to set aside time to dedicated study and revision.
-You may have felt that your pre-registration training left you with little time to study.
-If this is the case then once your pre-registration placement is complete, you will have more time to organise a revision timetable.
+You may have felt that your training left you with little time to study.
+If this is the case, it may be useful to create a revision plan.

 If you feel lost or don’t know where to begin, there are a number of revision sites that can help trainees to prepare.
 Many of these sites offer free trials which can help you to decide which best fits your revision needs.
 Here are some suggestions to get you started:-